Distinguished Professor of Philosophy

 Translation in progress (with David F. Tinsley) of Nietzsche's Thus Spoke Zarathustra and Unpublished Fragments from the Period of Thus Spoke Zarathustra (Vols 7, 14, 15 of The Complete Works of Friedrich Nietzsche, Stanford University Press)

-“Eternal Recurrence,” in Oxford Handbook on Nietzsche, ed.
-Ken Gemes and John Richardson, Oxford University Press, forthcoming 2010.
+“Eternal Recurrence,” in Oxford Handbook of Nietzsche, eds.
+Ken Gemes and John Richardson, Oxford University Press, 2013.

-“Will to Power and Panpsychism: An Exegesis of BGE 36,” in Nietzsche on Mind and Nature, ed.
-Manuel Dries and Peter Kail, Oxford University Press, forthcoming 2011.
+“Will to Power and Panpsychism: A New Exegesis of BGE 36,” in Nietzsche on Mind and Nature, eds.
+Manuel Dries and Peter Kail, Oxford University Press, 2014.